 A married taxpayer generally must file a joint return to claim the credit.
 For married taxpayers, expenses are limited to the earned income of the spouse earning the lesser amount.
 Income limitations affect the percentage and amount of credit allowed.
 Usually, if one spouse is not working, no credit is allowed.
-If the non-working spouse is physically or mentally incapable of self-care or is a full-time student for at least five months during the year, then the law will assume an earned income --- for each month of being disabled or going to school --- of \$250 per month if there is one qualifying child or dependent or of \$500 per month if there are two or more qualifying individuals. (\$1301 - 2018 U.S. Master Tax Guide)
+If the non-working spouse is physically or mentally incapable of self-care or is a full-time student for at least five months during the year, then the law will assume an earned income --- for each month of being disabled or going to school --- of \$250 per month if there is one qualifying child or dependent or of \$500 per month if there are two or more qualifying individuals. (\$1401-2024 U.S. Master Tax Guide)

 Work Opportunity Tax Credit - Originally a part of the Small Business and Work Opportunity Tax Act of 2007 (P.L.
-110-28), this important law may be elected by employers who hire individuals from within certain targeted groups (for example, those with a disability).
+110-28), this important law may be elected by employers who hire hard-to-employ individuals from within certain targeted groups (for example, those with a disability).
 It is based on first-year wages paid to these eligible workers.
 The credit was expanded in 2007 to include hiring disabled veterans and individuals living in counties experiencing population losses.

-NOTE: The "Protecting Americans from Tax Hikes Act of 2015" extended this credit through 2019. (see: Wolters Kluwer/CCHGroup "Tax Briefing" dated 12/18/15)
+The "Taxpayer Certainty and Disaster Tax Relief Act of 2020" (P.L.
+116-260) amended the IRC at §51 and extended this credit through December 31, 2025.

-The deduction for such wages must be reduced by the amount of the credit, and is computed on Form 5884 ("Work Opportunity Credit").
+The deduction for such wages must be reduced by the amount of the credit and is computed on Form 5884 ("Work Opportunity Credit").
+It is a general business credit.
 No credit is allowed for wages paid to an individual for services rendered at the employer's plant or facility that is substantially similar to services performed by employees who are participants in a strike or who are affected by a lockout.

 The credit is 40% of the first \$6,000 (\$3,000 for qualified summer youth employees) of wages paid to a "targeted group" member during the first year of employment and 25% in the case of wages attributable to individuals meeting only minimum employment levels.
 Included among the "targeted groups:" ... a "vocational rehabilitation referral;" a "qualified food stamp recipient;" or a "qualified SSI recipient."

-The minimum employment periods include individuals who began work for an employer after 9/30/1996 and before 1/1/2019 - the employee must have completed a minimum of 120 hours of work.
+The minimum employment period that must be completed by an employee is 120 hours of work.
 The hour-of-service test is the only measurement for a minimum employment period for Work Opportunity Tax Credit purposes.
 If the 120-hour test is met, an employer is entitled to a credit of 25% if the employee performs less than 400 hours of service.
-For 400 or more hours of service, the percentage is 40% of the employee's wages. (§1365G - 2018 U.S. Master Tax Guide)
+For 400 or more hours of service, the percentage is 40% of the employee's wages. (\$1465G - 2024 U.S. Master Tax Guide)

 Disabled Access Credit - An eligible small business is entitled to this non-refundable tax credit for costs incurred to make a business accessible to disabled individuals.
 The credit amount is 50% of the amount of eligible access expenditures for a year that exceed \$250 but that do not exceed \$10,250.
-The credit is computed on Form 8826. (\$1365M - 2018 U.S. Master Tax Guide)
+The credit is computed on Form 8826. (§1465M - 2024 U.S. Master Tax Guide)